 This can be a really fun way to enjoy the game and it can lead to some unexpected intoxication.
 Just be sure you have a designated driver available to get everyone home safely.

 You have the drinks covered, now it's time to think about the food.
-Game day parties are best with quick dishes: think dips, hot dogs, snacks, and other easy munchies.
+Game day parties are best with quick dishes, snacks, and finger foods: think dips, hot dogs, snacks, and other easy munchies.

 - Prepare all of the food ahead of time or ask guests to contribute a dish for a potluck.